Estimating Coherent Contributions to the Error Profile Using Cycle Error Reconstruction: Learning the Error Profile Attached to a Cycle

 To be more explicit, let's specify CER circuits with three parameters, namely a set of commuting Paulis, $\set S$, which is dictated by a state preparation and measurement (SPAM) strategy, a number of dressed cycle repetitions ``$m$'', and a string ``$s$'' sampled from a random variable $X$, which contains the information about the RC-randomized dressings.
 The role of the three parameters can be visualized in \cref{fig:circuit_representation} (set $x=1$), where the random string $s$ dictates a choice of easy cycles.
 Each sampled CER circuit $\tilde{\mc C} (\set S, m, s)$ yields a set of fidelity-like numbers $\{f^{\rm circuit}_P(m , s)\}_{P \in \set S}$ associated with the set $\set S$ of commuting Pauli operators determined by the SPAM strategy.
 The expectation of $f^{\rm circuit}_P(m , s)$ over the strings $s$ in $X$ obeys a decay formula of the form:

 where the constant $A_P$ depends on SPAM errors, and where $\mc E^{\rm RC}$ is the Pauli stochastic error channel associated with the effective dressed cycle of interest.
-In practice, the LHS of \cref{eq:CER_decay} is replaced by a sample mean, and the Pauli fidelities $f_P(\mc E^{\rm RC})$ are obtained by gathering sample mean estimators for various values of dressed cycle repetitions $m$.
+In practice, the LHS of \cref{eq:CER_decay} is replaced by a sample mean, and the Pauli fidelities $f_P(\mc E^{\rm RC})$ are obtained by gathering sample mean estimators for various values of dressed cycle repetitions $m$. {A thorough description of the CER protocol together with pseudo-code can be found in \cite{CER_2023}.}